SticsRPacks/documentation/overview.md

 ## TOOLS

-1. RSTUDIO
+1. VS Code

-The IDE used in our projects is [RSTUDIO](https://www.rstudio.com/).
-This IDE is free and is widely used in the R community because of the numerous tools that comes along.
-The best resource to develop R packages is the book from Hadley Wickham available freely [here](http://r-pkgs.had.co.nz/intro.html).
+The IDE used in our projects is VS Code, It is prefered over [RSTUDIO](https://www.rstudio.com/) because we can automatically use a styler and a linter.
+Also it works on all platforms, is free and open-source, and is used by many developers for R and other languages.
+When you install VSCode, check the box to add it to the contextual menu, it will help you a lot when opening a project.

+You'll have to install the following extensions:
+- R for VS Code
+- Code Spell Checker

+And also install [Pandoc](https://pandoc.org/installing.html) to build the vignettes.

 1. GIT
 The cornerstone of efficient collaboration is [GIT](https://git-scm.com/).
 If you do not know what GIT is, it is probably the most important tool you will learn, and the one that will help you the most for coding.